-Applications must be submitted during the application period which is anticipated to be May 18, 2022 through May 24, 2022.
+Applications must be submitted during the application period which began in May 2022 for the first round and is anticipated to be February 6, 2023 through February 27, 2023 for the second round.

 9. Method of Application Submission

 Applications must be submitted through the online portal by 11:59 PM Eastern Time on the last day of the application period.